Campus free-speech bill first pre-file for 2021 legislative session

 But opponents say the “Forming Open and Robust University Minds (FORUM) Act” could lead to discrimination.

-House Bill 1, pre-filed on Monday by Georgia Rep. Josh Bonner, R-Fayetteville, reintroduces a bill the state Senate’s Republican majority passed last March 32-21 along party lines.
+House Bill 1, pre-filed on Monday by Rep. Josh Bonner, R-Fayetteville, reintroduces a bill the state Senate’s Republican majority passed last March, 32-21, along party lines.
 The legislation cleared a committee in the House of Representatives but failed to get a floor vote during the final hectic week of the 2020 General Assembly session in June.

-The FORUM Act would bar the practice of establishing “speech zones,” effectively limiting where student groups could convene on campuses.
-It also would eliminate speech codes in state law by protecting what students can say and protect students’ right to free association for the expression of ideas.

 “Our public universities are meant to be safe forums where ideas could be debated, but over the years, the ability of students to exercise their First Amendment rights has been greatly diminished,” Bonner said Monday.
 “The FORUM Act would help protect and clarify those rights and hold our government accountable if they are suppressed.